The Impact of Estrogen Dominance on Histamine Intolerance and Mast Cell Activation Syndrome

 But if you do have Mast Cell Activation Syndrome, estrogen dominance can be contributing to those symptoms, too.

-I told you earlier that I started experiencing symptoms like hives, itching, and insomnia when I was ovulating.
-It turns out, these were mast cell symptoms.
-And they were being triggered by estrogen dominance.
+Remember you read earlier that you can experience symptoms like hives, itching, and insomnia when ovulating.
+It turns out, these are mast cell symptoms.
+And they can be triggered by estrogen dominance.

 Let’s look more at the connection between hormones and mast cells next.